 1. First Aid Kit

-3. Extra Blankets
+5. Extra Blankets

-4. New Toys & Old Favorites
+6. New Toys & Old Favorites

-Pack your little one’s favorite toys, especially a lovey, and put in a few novel toys, too.
-You can rotate through your toy stash to keep your kiddo distracted as you cruise.
-We recommend putting a cardboard box or a plastic bin on the seat right next to your child’s car seat and filling it with grab-friendly toys, like this Oball Shaker.
+Pack your little one’s favorite toys, especially a lovey, and throw in a few newbies, too.
+Cruise the aisles of your local dollar store to build up your small toy stash to keep them engaged.
+We recommend putting a cardboard box or a plastic bin on the seat right next to your child’s car seat and filling it with a mix of grab-friendly toys, like this Oball Shaker.
 Toddlers will be entranced by a drawing board and a brand-new toy truck or miniature doll.
-To maximize the wow factor and keep your child entertained for even longer, wrap each toy in wrapping paper before the trip.
+To maximize the wow factor and keep them busy longer, wrap each toy before the trip.
 If you’re feeling extra crafty, make your little one a quiet book, a soft fabric book designed to keep toddlers busy and encourage fine motor skills.
-For More ideas, read The Best Baby & Toddler Toys for the Car
+For more ideas, read The Best Baby & Toddler Toys for the Car.

-5. Mini Vacuum
+7. Mini Vacuum

 Crumbs and toddlers go together like peanut butter and jelly.
 If all that mess drives you nuts, grab a portable vacuum cleaner with a car-compatible power plug, like this one.

-7. Extra Outfits—For You & Your Babe
+9. Extra Outfits—for You & Your Babe

-8. Board Books
+10. Board Books

 A few board books are perfect road-trip distractions for babies and toddlers.
 Littler ones love to gnaw at Indestructables, drool-friendly books featuring faves like farm animals and smiling faces.
 Interactive lift-the-flap books and texture-packed books like See, Touch, Feel are made to mesmerize toddlers.
-For more ideas, read 25 Board Books Every Baby Needs
+For more ideas, read 25 Board Books Every Baby Needs.